zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec07.md

 ### Outcome(s)

-A warning is issued there is a DNSKEY present in the child zone, and there is DS record present in the parent zone.
+A warning is issued there is a DNSKEY present in the child zone, and there is no DS record present in the parent zone.

 ### Special procedural requirements